xa49/investment-tracker/README.md

 docker compose up
 ```

+**If you have issues building the app (e.g. SunCertPathBuilderException is thrown), you might consider using the [pre-packaged jar file](https://github.com/xa49/investment-tracker/releases/tag/testing-the-app) to build the Docker image.**

 ## Usage

 The portfolio value and investment returns depend on a large number of parameters.
 Among others: